alli-ants/alli-ants/README.md

 - Participate in our projects and initiatives, contributing your skills and knowledge in technology.

-- Share relevant information and resources related to sustainable technology and innovation.
+- Share relevant information and resources related to technology and innovation.

 - Engage in discussions and contribute ideas in our forums and project repositories.
 - Promote the association and our actions in your social networks and community.